 It is possible to quit smoking without gaining weight – but only if you use a method that makes it easy.
 Most smokers gain weight when they quit because they feel deprived of cigarettes – hence they tend to substitute; they eat or drink instead of smoking.
 Make sure you use a method that prevents you from feeling miserable when you quit.

-- Nicotine patches, nicotine gum, and e-cigarettes are substitutes; they all indicate to the person quitting that they are sacrificing.
+They all indicate to the person quitting that they are sacrificing.
 You can’t smoke anymore so you use a patch, gum, or e-cigarette.
 This makes the smoker feel miserable when they attempt to quit and they tend to use other substitutes to compensate; they eat or drink instead of smoking.

-- Nicotine-free substitutes make it harder to quit; they still indicate to the smoker who is attempting to quit that they have “given up” something.
+They still indicate to the smoker who is attempting to quit that they have “given up” something.
 The feeling of sacrifice is strong and soon the candy bar or chocolate makes the smoker gain weight and become miserable.

 As a smoker it does feel like your hunger goes when you have a cigarette.
 But smokers don’t realise that all that happened was that they ignored their hunger for 5 minutes while they smoked.
 They don’t realise that non-smokers do this all the time; they simply brush off their hunger.
 When a non-smoker does this they don’t credit cigarettes (they don’t smoke), yet when a smoker does it they believe the cigarette acts as an appetite suppressant.

-- Nicotine speeds up your metabolism; but it doesn’t do so enough to keep you slim.
+But it doesn’t do so enough to keep you slim.
 Smoking simply doesn’t increase your metabolic rate enough to burn the required calories to enable weight-loss or weight control.

 Allen Carr’s Easyway to Stop smoking ensures that smokers don’t feel the need to substitute when they quit smoking.
 If you don’t substitute then you shouldn’t gain weight.